mysociety/alaveteli/doc/TRANSLATE.md

 this date, you can continue to contribute new translations, but they won't make it into the release.

+## General notes on translation in Transifex

+Some bits of text will have comments attached to them from the Alaveteli application developers about the context in which the text appears in the application - these comments will appear under the 'Details' tab for the text in Transifex.

+Some bits of text are in the form of two bits of text separated by a `|` character e.g. `IncomingMessage|Subject`.
+These represent attribute names, so `IncomingMessage|Subject` is the subject attribute of an incoming message on the site.
+You should not prioritise these types of text when translating - they do not appear on the site anywhere at the moment, and when they do, they will only be used in the admin interface.
+If you do translate them, only translate the text after the `|`.

 # Translation process: release manager's view

 Before the Alaveteli release manager cuts a new release branch, they